Iran presidential debate on economy dissolves into chaos

 In the more orderly first half, the candidates agreed Iran’s economy was in crisis and there was a need for greater support for domestic production, though they offered few specifics.

-They were also nearly unanimous in criticizing Ahmadinejad’s economic management, particularly his government’s method of implementing ambitious subsidy reforms, which they said had raised inflation.
+They were also nearly unanimous in criticising Ahmadinejad’s economic management, particularly his government’s method of implementing ambitious subsidy reforms, which they said had raised inflation.

 Several spoke of the need for more resistance to sanctions.
 Velayati said changing foreign policies would have an impact, although he did not say what he would change.